-If you grew up in the 70s like I did, then you’ve probably heard of Green Goddess Dressing.
-Recently I was having a conversation about “City Chicken,” another 70’s throw back, with my sister.
-For some reason it reminded me of several dishes that were popular back then, including Chicken ala King and Turkey Tetrazinni.
+If you grew up in the 70s as I did, then you’ve probably heard of Green Goddess Dressing.
+Recently I was having a conversation about “City Chicken,” another 70’s throwback, with my sister.
+For some reason, it reminded me of several dishes that were popular back then, including Chicken ala King and Turkey Tetrazinni.
 This was before the advent of Ranch dressing, one of my favorites, but it’s actually pretty similar.

 Green Goddess Dressing

 I had no idea where the dressing originated from, so I looked it up and found this on Wikipedia: